-This estimation framework lets marginal costs and the effect of quality on marginal costs vary by facility and time.
-However, it assumes these objects of interest do not change with the amount of treatments provided or patients.
-In practice, an attempt to let the marginal cost vary with quantity yielded no convergence.
+This estimation framework assumes marginal costs and the effect of quality on marginal costs do not change with the amount of treatments provided or patients.

 In Table A4 I show a first stage of the instrumental variables employed.
 Wald tests indicates these instruments are relevant and strong.